christopherwk210/gm-bot/README.md

 │            // which generally should *not* be explored by those │            // interested in contributing.
-These files are responsible │            // for communicating with a custom front-end meant for │            // admin use only.
+These files are responsible │            // for communicating with a custom front-end meant for │            // admin use only and is, frankly, not cleanly kept.
 │
 ├── lib                      // The meat of the bot is in here!
 │   │